ONSdigital/sdc-int-rh-service/README.md

 5) **Check the get request results**

-Firstly confirm that the curl command returned a 200 status.
+Firstly confirm that the curl command, from the previous step, returned a 200 status.

 Also verify that it contains a line such as:
 "caseStatus": "OK",